 More informations : www.hommevolant.fr

-It was our great pleasure to award the Jean-Marc Mouligné Prize 2017 to Daniel Raibon-Pernoud, creator and President of the Coupe Icare in the presence of former JMM laureats.
+It was our great pleasure to attribute the 2017 Jean-Marc Mouligné Prize to Daniel Raibon-Pernoud, inventor and President of the Coupe Icare, in the presence of recipients from the past few years.

 2016 : Easier to manoeuvre than a drone plane, ten times less energy consuming than a multi-rotor drone, the paramotor drone will become the "must" for aerial photography, particularly for photos requiring a silent approach (over animal parks for example).
 Julien Lerch, a passionate robotician conceived this device that can carry a camera weighing up to 2.5 kilos, and fly at a speed of 10-30 km/h.
 Its single surface canopy allows it to cut through the air without closing.
 Endowed with 3D Impression, open source programing, both functional and silent, this marvellous little machine will undoubtedly sway the jury of the Circle of the Flying Man in its favour.